Non-attainment area: Classification

 The criteria pollutants and their respective limits are defined in the National Ambient Air Quality Standards, which were a part of the Clean Air Act Amendments of 1970 (P.L.
 91-604, Sec.
 109).
-For each criteria pollutant the EPA establishes two different standards, primary and secondary.
+For each criterion pollutant the EPA establishes two different standards, primary and secondary.
 The primary standards are set at levels that are designed to protect human health, for sensitive populations which maybe effected by pollutants such as asmatics, children and the elderly.
 Secondary standards are set to prevent impacts on infrastructure, agriculture, and public welfare.
 The standards have been updated several times since 1970.
 The six criteria pollutants in particular are tracked due to their known harmful effects on human health and the environment.
 An area with outdoor air exceeding the limit for a given pollutant is considered to be in non-attainment for that pollutant.
 An area may be a non-attainment area for one pollutant and an "attainment area" for others.
 However, these pollutants are frequently associated with each other and thus a non-attainment area typically fails multiple standards.
 For example, nitrogen oxides and ozone are strongly correlated.